Kunozuri/zrsmyley-m001-b2025/README.md

             IF structure record not empty:

                 # IDENTIFY if its change of character, and change the direction
-                IF trend direction is bullish and current pointer is lower than current structure record index low:
+                IF current point close is lower than current structure record index low:
                     SET trend direction to bearish
-                    # NOTE: if the trend don't change then its a break of structure

                     ADD space to structure record
                     INCREMENT structure record counter
+                    CONTINUE

+                # REFINE the choch point if invalid closure
+                ELSE IF current point close is higher than current structure record index low and current point low is lower than current structure record index low:
+                    SET current structure record low as current point CONTINUE

+                # REFINE the bos point if invalid closure
+                IF current point close lower than high and current point high is higher than high:
+                    SET current structure record high as current point CONTINUE

+                # IF the trend don't change then its a break of structure
+                IF current point close higer than high:
+                    ADD space to structure record
+                    INCREMENT structure record counter
+                    CONTINUE

+                # IGNORE every point if none of the condition above is met
                 CONTINUE

             # IGNORE invalid point but set it as potential inducement marked as low, well be adjusted later.